-Participants also become fully vested in the Company Match or annual Mitchell contribution upon attainment of normal retirement age, disability or death.
-Company contributions from merged plans were vested under their respective plan provisions prior to their merger into the Plan.
-Company contributions received after the merger for all merged plans will vest according to the above schedule.
+Participants also become fully vested in the Company Match and Company contributions upon attainment of normal retirement age, disability or death.
+Company Match and Company contributions from merged plans were vested under their respective plan provisions prior to their merger into the Plan with the exception of eligible Challenger Lift participants whose transferred company match was vested according to the above schedule.
+Company Match and Company contributions received after the merger for all merged plans will vest according to the above schedule with the exception of participants who had three or more years of service under the Norbar plan will fully vest under the Snap-on Plan.

-Forfeited Accounts - At December 31, 2019 and 2018, forfeited non-vested accounts totaled \$228,073 and \$222,639, respectively.
+Forfeited Accounts - At December 31, 2020 and 2019, forfeited non-vested accounts totaled \$171,157 and \$228,073, respectively.
 These accounts will be used to reduce future Company contributions or to pay administrative expenses.
-During the years ended December 31, 2019 and 2018, Company contributions were reduced by forfeited non-vested accounts totaling \$223,580 and \$164,899, respectively.
+During the years ended December 31, 2020 and 2019, Company contributions were reduced by forfeited non-vested accounts totaling \$264,228 and \$223,580, respectively.